-This activity is an opportunity for you or your family to meet and get to know a tree.
-It could be a tree in your neighbourhood, at a park, your school, or in the bush.
-To begin with, choose a tree that you like in a place that works for you or your family.
+This activity is an opportunity for you to meet and get to know a tree.
+It could be a tree in your neighbourhood, at a park, or in the bush.
+To begin with, choose a tree that you like in a place that works for you.
 Take pencil and paper with you.
 You can try some or all of the ideas on this page, or come up with your own ways to get to know your tree.
-You can use these ideas as discussion points, record them with a tick, writing, drawing or photos.
-The most important things are to connect, explore, discuss, and reflect.
+You could record your responses in your mind, with photos, drawing or writing.
+The most important thing is to learn about and connect with your tree.

-www.vnpa.org.au/wild-families
+www.vnpa.org.au